Safari

 The recommended way to travel to the Kruger National Park is to fly into Skukuza airport from Johannesburg or Cape Town.
 Kruger Mpumalanga International Airport (KMIA) is another option as it is situated almost equal distances from White River and Nelspruit; both towns are near the Kruger Park.
 Flights are more expensive to KMIA than flying directly to Skukuza.

-Contact Kurt Safari Co to plan your ideal holiday in Mpumalanga.
+Contact Kurt safari Pty Ltd to plan your ideal holiday in Mpumalanga.

 There are many great facilities in the main camp sites, including: